9pace/mlcs/journal.md

 - Experimenting with resampling, data nan issues are present.
 Trying to find reducable scope here.
 - Experimenting with feature extraction

+# 04/28
+- Completed MVP with test run and random forest analysis.
+Low roc and auc due to data imputation issues.
+This will be the next point to focus on, perhaps will also attempt to try other models.
+- Discussed after class with Alp on project progress.
+He mentioned to document progress in paper, and to show the full journey.
+Appreciate his help and guidance.

+# 04/28
+- Completed MVP with test run and random forest analysis.
+Low roc and auc due to data imputation issues.
+This will be the next point to focus on, perhaps will also attempt to try other models.
+- Discussed after class with Alp on project progress.
+He mentioned to document progress in paper, and to show the full journey.
+Appreciate his help and guidance.

+# 04/28
+- Completed MVP with test run and random forest analysis.
+Low roc and auc due to data imputation issues.
+This will be the next point to focus on, perhaps will also attempt to try other models.
+- Discussed after class with Alp on project progress.
+He mentioned to document progress in paper, and to show the full journey.
+Appreciate his help and guidance.

+# 04/28
+- Completed MVP with test run and random forest analysis.
+Low roc and auc due to data imputation issues.
+This will be the next point to focus on, perhaps will also attempt to try other models.
+- Discussed after class with Alp on project progress.
+He mentioned to document progress in paper, and to show the full journey.
+Appreciate his help and guidance.